Prodrivers/parkour-addon-bukkit/README.md

 # ParkourAddon

-Integration and additionnal functionnalities for Parkour plugin :
+Integration and additional functionalities for Parkour plugin :
 * Integration with ProdriversCommons section management
 * Parkour categories with progression tree :
 	* Each parkour is sorted in categories of increasing difficulty and/or specific themes